 Vehicles for Corporate Philanthropy

-1. Public Charities.
+a.
+Public Charities.
 Public charities receive favored treatment under the Internal Revenue Code.
-Very generally, for a corporate foundation to qualify as a public charity, it must receive at least one third of its support from the general public.
+Very generally, for a corporate foundation to qualify as a public charity, it must receive at least one-third of its support from the general public.
 Most corporate foundations that plan to raise significant funds through fundraising choose to organize as a public charity.

-(d) “Taxable expenditures” including contributions to individuals, other private foundations, or non-charitable organizations.
+- “Taxable expenditures including contributions to individuals, other private foundations, or non-charitable organizations.